 In 2013, Sony released the Playstation 4 on the same day in the United States and Canada.
 A series of increasingly swift release dates followed on an almost weekly basis around the world, culminating in a final unveiling at the end of February, 2014 for the company’s home country of Japan.
 Sony used a combination of localization techniques to achieve maximum effect across the market.

-Given their size and scope, the expense of simultaneous translation and localization to different countries was assumed; meaning not all of Sony’s methods are realistic for smaller organizations.
+Given their size and scope, Sony assumed the expense of simultaneous translation and localization to different countries.
+Meaning not all of Sony’s methods are realistic for smaller organizations.
 However, what they’ve done is certainly worthy of consideration.
 Sony combined localization techniques.
 Japanese was the source-language behind the system’s development.
 Because their localization process went hand-in-hand with development, Sony was able to release their product in other markets, get all the bugs out, and then release it in their home market.
 This means where their most dependable numbers came from, home, could be protected from unnecessary first-generation release gaffes.
 By combining simultaneous translation of an integrated variety with other methods of localization, Sony achieved maximum effect.
 When considering localization, it makes sense to know the main methods, and find ways to use them to your advantage.

 Integrated, Coupled, and Over-The-Wall Localization